Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{oft} continuum robots (SCRs) have emerged as a promising alternative to traditional rigid-link robots in confined, uncertain environments due to their continuous flexure, adaptability, and inherent safety.
+\IEEEPARstart{S}{oft} continuum robots have emerged as a promising alternative to traditional rigid-link robots in confined, uncertain environments due to their continuous flexure, adaptability, and inherent safety.
 This characteristic yields unique advantages in applications such as minimally-invasive surgery or inspection~\cite{yang_principles_2018}.
-However, the modeling and control of soft continuum robots pose significant challenges in comparison to rigid robots because the deformation is not localized at the joints but distributed throughout the body, resulting in infinite \ac{dof}~\cite{bruder_datadriven_2021}.
-Consequently, machine-learning approaches have been the predominant method for dynamic feedback control of \acp{scr} in the early days~\cite{dellasantina_modelbased_2023}.
-However, in the last decade, there has been a surge in the development of models tailored to continuum robots, and experiments have demonstrated that even simple models can significantly enhance control performance~\cite{dellasantina_modelbased_2023}.
-The combination of data- and model-driven approaches within hybrid methods is a sparsely explored~\cite{laschi_learningbased_2023}, but very promising topic in \ac{scr} modeling and control~\cite{armanini_soft_2023,dellasantina_modelbased_2023}.
-These can combine the interpretability and data efficiency of physics models with the fast inference of neural networks in data-based methods~\cite{habich_generalizable_2025}.
+However, the modeling and control of soft continuum robots pose significant challenges because the deformation is not localized at the joints but distributed along the body, resulting in infinite \ac{dof}~\cite{bruder_datadriven_2021}.

-To avoid interfering with obstacles or to utilize contact with the environment to support the \ac{scr}, the entire shape of the robot needs to be controlled~\cite{dellasantina_modelbased_2023}.
-This can be advantageous in minimally-invasive surgeries or machine inspection, where whole-body path planning is necessary to avoid contacts or to create contacts intentionally to stabilize the end effector and enable the exertion of increased forces~\cite{almanzor_static_2023,habich_intuitive_2023}.

-As soft-robotic applications become increasingly complex, the importance of dynamic control of \acp{scr} is also increasing.
-Controllers that consider the robot’s dynamics can achieve fast and precise motion, which, for example, can reduce the duration of minimally-invasive surgeries or enable efficient biomimetic locomotion of fish-like~\cite{youssef_design_2022} or octopus-like soft robots~\cite{sun_realtime_2024}.
-One advantage of soft robots is that their elasticity can be used to store and release potential energy.
-In this way, velocities and forces can exceed what can be accomplished by a rigid robot of equivalent inertia~\cite{dellasantina_modelbased_2023}.
-To achieve this, a predictive controller that considers dynamics is necessary.
+As soft-robotic applications grow in complexity, full-shape awareness and control become essential.
+To avoid collisions or to deliberately exploit contact with the environment for support, \acsp{scr} must be capable of precisely regulating their entire body configuration~\cite{dellasantina_modelbased_2023}.
+This capability is particularly valuable in minimally invasive surgery and machine inspection, where whole-body path planning is required~\cite{almanzor_static_2023,habich_intuitive_2023}.
+Achieving such tasks efficiently further demands controllers that account for the robot’s dynamics.
+These can produce fast, accurate motion, thereby reducing task durations or enabling efficient biomimetic locomotion in fish-like~\cite{youssef_design_2022} and octopus-like soft robots~\cite{sun_realtime_2025}.
+Moreover, by exploiting their intrinsic elasticity, soft robots can store and release potential energy, achieving velocities and forces beyond those possible with rigid robots of comparable inertia~\cite{dellasantina_modelbased_2023}.
+Realizing this potential requires predictive control that incorporates system dynamics.